akka/akka-grpc/README.md

 This library is ready to be used in production, but API's and build system plugins are still expected to be improved and [may change](https://doc.akka.io/docs/akka/current/common/may-change.html).

 The API on both sides (Client and Server) is a simple Akka Streams-based one.
-We plan to also provide a 'power user' API for each of these ([#191](https://github.com/akka/akka-grpc/issues/191), [#179](https://github.com/akka/akka-grpc/issues/179)).

 The client side is
-currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded), we plan to replace this by [io.grpc:grpc-core](https://mvnrepository.com/artifact/io.grpc/grpc-core) and Akka HTTP.
+currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded), we plan to replace this by just [io.grpc:grpc-core](https://mvnrepository.com/artifact/io.grpc/grpc-core) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current).

 As for performance, we are currently relying on the JVM TLS implementation, which is sufficient for many use cases, but is planned to be replaced with